nchudnovets/merezhyvo-ut/README.md

     *   Click **Save** to persist.
 The UI applies changes immediately.

+*   Messenger toolbar order is stored under `messenger.order` and can be rearranged in **Settings → Messenger toolbar**.

 > Heads-up: other settings (Tor, Installed Apps) currently write under
 > `~/.config/<AppName>/profiles/default/`.
 We’ll consolidate all settings into a single schema/file in a future update.